scambier/obsidian-omnisearch/README.md

 - Automatic document scoring using the [BM25 algorithm](https://github.com/lucaong/minisearch/issues/129#issuecomment-1046257399)
   - The relevance of a document against a query depends on the number of times the query terms appear in the document, its filename, and its headings
 - Keyboard first: you never have to use your mouse
-- Instant & highlighted search results
+- Workflow similar to "Quick Switcher" plugins
 - Resistance to typos
-- In-file search to quickly skim multiple results in a single note
+- Switch between Vault and In-file search to quickly skim multiple results in a single note
-- Search filters: expressions in quotes and exclusions
+- Supports `"expressions in quotes"` and `-exclusions`
+- Directly Insert a `[[link]]` from the search results
-- Respects Obsidian's "Excluded Files" list (results are downranked, not hidden)
+- Respects Obsidian's "Excluded Files" list - results are downranked, not hidden
+- Optional support for Vim navigation keys (ctrl + j, k, n, p)

 ## Installation